joshuadhigbee/joshuadhigbee.github.io/_pages/publications.md

 ## Selected Publications
 <b>The Log-T, GB2, and Skewed Generalized Log-T Distributions with Financial Applications</b> (with James B. McDonald), <i>Journal of Econometrics</i>, 2021

-<b>The Log-T, GB2, and Skewed Generalized Log-T Distributions with Financial Applications</b> (with Jonathan E. Jensen and James B. McDonald), <i>Statistics and Probability Letters</i>, 2019
+<b>The Asymmetric Log-Laplace: Another Branch on the Generalized Beta Distribution Tree</b> (with Jonathan E. Jensen and James B. McDonald), <i>Statistics and Probability Letters</i>, 2019

 Click [here](https://joshuadhigbee.github.io/epi-research/) to see past work in environmental epidemiology.